 An activity defines a scope for shared objects, roles, and nested activities.
 We illustrate the basic elements of activity definition using an example of a course management related activities.
-We first present the structure of an activity and its related concepts using a a schematic representation shown in Figure 1.
-Here a Course activity is defined with a nested activity named Examination.
+A schematic representation of the activity structure is shown in Figure 1.
+Here, a Course activity is defined with a nested activity named Examination.
 In an environment, there can be many instances of the Course activity, e.g. a chemistry course.
 The Course activity consists of an Instructor role, an Assistant role with possibly multiple teaching assistants as its members, and a Student role having all registered students as its participants.
 Participants in the Student role of the course are not allowed to join the Assistant role.
 In the nested Examination activity, the participant in the Examiner role creates an ExamPaper object.
-In this example, both the Instructor and the Assistant roles in the Course activities are made members of the Grader role of the Examination activity.
+In this example, participants of both the Instructor and the Assistant roles in the Course activities are made members of the Grader role of the Examination activity.